-Telenor's liquidity profile is robust and benefits from (1) cash and cash equivalents of NOK18 billion as of December, 2018; (2) annual funds from operations (defined as cash flow from operations before changes in working capital) of around NOK36-NOK37 billion per year; and (3) full availability under its €2.0 billion committed revolving credit facility maturing in April 2021.
-The facility is not subject to material adverse change clauses or financial covenants.
-However, we expect the company to use most of its existing cash on balance sheet for shareholder distribution in order to reach its new leverage target.
+We expect Telenor to fund the DNA acquisition in the market within the next few months before closing to sustain its adequate liquidity.
+Telenor's liquidity includes (1) cash and cash equivalents of NOK18 billion as of December 2018; (2) annual funds from operations (defined as cash flow from operations before changes in working capital) of around NOK36 billion-NOK37 billion; and (3) full availability under its €2.0 billion committed revolving credit facility maturing in April 2021.
+This compares with debt maturities over the next 12 months of around NOK6 billion (excluding VEON's exchangeable bond), dividends of NOK12 billion, share buybacks of around NOK7 billion as well as significant expected spectrum payments.

-In 2018, Telenor announced the sale of its Central and Eastern European assets to PPF Group for EUR2.8 billion.
-Telenor also disposed of its Indian operations to Bharti Airtel Ltd. (Baa3 RuR down) in May 2018.
-In 2017, the company completed the sell down of its equity stake in VEON Ltd. (Ba2 stable, former VimpelCom Ltd.) as part of its simplification strategy, reducing its total share of capital to 14.6%.
+In 2018, Telenor announced the sale of its Central and Eastern European assets to PPF Group for €2.8 billion.
+The company also disposed of its Indian operations to Bharti Airtel Ltd. (Ba1 Negative) in May 2018.
+On March 27, 2019 the company sold 100 million shares in VEON Ltd. (Ba2 stable, formerly VimpelCom Ltd.) as part of its simplification strategy, reducing its total share of capital to 9%.

-Exhibit 10 Telenor's debt maturity profile over the next 12-18 months is well covered with existing liquidity sources Debt maturity profile as of December 31, 2018 (NOK billions)
+Exhibit 10 Telenor's debt maturity profile over the next 12-18 months is well covered by its existing liquidity sources Debt maturity profile as of December 31, 2018 (NOK billions)